scrapinghub/web-poet/docs/intro/overrides.rst

 Overrides
 =========

-Overrides are simply rules represented by a list of :class:`~.ApplyRule` which associates which URL patterns a particular Page Object would be used.
+Overrides are rules represented by a list of :class:`~.ApplyRule` which associates which URL patterns a particular Page Object would be used.
 The URL matching rules is handled by another library called `url-matcher <https://url-matcher.readthedocs.io>`_.